mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/Start coding/6-bmi-checkup.md

         delete(signal);
 end
 ```

-What happens here is that we receive an updated weight value, build a BMIMeasurement signal, and send it to the Doctor.
-Since we only have a single Doctor agent in this demo, we can just identify the agent by using the hardcoded static Doctor.ID.
-Also, notice that we only use the condition height != null, so we can use the rule in every case the user sends us their child's weight,
-regardless of the fact that this variable is already filled with some previous value.

 That's it!
 When the doctor's agent receives the signal from the Patient agent, it can decide what to do with the received data.
 This will be our next step: implementing the processing of the received singal on the Doctor's side.